 - The IRS has information on the tax implications of disasters.
 Learn more on the IRS Disaster Assistance page.

-- North Carolina Cooperative Extension Disaster Information Center: fact sheets on dealing with daily needs, stress and financial recovery for your family and farm, and food safety preparedness.
+- North Carolina Cooperative Extension Disaster Information Center: fact sheets on dealing with daily needs, stress, and financial recovery for your family and farm.